matijakolaric-com/django-music-publisher/README.rst

 If you are looking for a solution that covers much more territory, this may be an educational proof of concept, maybe even a good starting point for a custom development.

+Please note that the limitations of this project are not chosen based on technical complexity of additional features, but due to the fact that beyond this point, the learning curve gets really steep.

 Common Works Registration (CWR), or even the baby version of it, Electronic Batch Registration (EBR), is usually the most time-consulimg part of any